Masoud647/Masoud647.github.io/README.md

 ------------------

 The uniting testing begins the PCB as mentioned in the power up.
-It is recommended to use the code that is given by Humber College or at my GitHub page to test if the light indicator works.
+It is recommended to use the code that is given by Humber College or at the GitHub page to test if the light indicator works.
 The light indictor can work with the command “sudo./traffic2B” if the code is there.
 The next step is to check if the webcam work.
 This can be done by installing FSWEBCAM by putting “sudo apt-get install fswebcam” in the command line of the terminal which will install an easy way to check if the camera works.
 Once installed type “fswebcam image.jpg” in the command line and if it takes a picture with good quality the webcam works.
-After this, the code created for this project can be used which is in my GitHub page.
+After this, the code created for this project can be used which is in the GitHub page.
 The program can run by typing “python bar\_code.py” in the command line.

 2.5.8 Production Testing